isabelkhan/eda_summer25/0100- One Sample T-Test-Design.md

 # Expectations for Supported Statistics
 R, SAS, and Python should output consistent values for:
 - Confidence Interval (abs diff < 0.0001)
-- Degrees of Freedom (should be the same across all outputs)
+- Degrees of Freedom (should be the exact same across all outputs)
 - Mean (abs diff < 0.0001)
-- Min & Max
-- Standard Deviation
-- Standard Error
+- Standard Error (abs diff < 0.0001)
-- Agreement w/null hypothesis (should be the same across all outputs)
+- Agreement w/null hypothesis (should be the exact same across all outputs)

 # Function Usage and Critical Arguments
 - **R**: use `t.test` with args `x`, `mu`, `alternative`, `paired = False`, and `conf.level` specified